 Flower and garden lovers are a special breed.
 They don’t just stop to smell and explore mother nature’s bountiful gifts, they study them, grow them and will go to the ends of the earth to discover destinations that have mastered the art of cultivating them.

-We recently covered the top ten amazing garden destinations every flower lover must see before they move on to the next life, but we thought we’d cull the global landscape again and assemble the guide of all seasonal guides to some of the most unique festivals, events and destinations that focus on the glorious beauty of flowers.
+We recently covered the top ten amazing garden destinations every flower lover must see before they move on to the next life, but we thought we’d cull the global landscape again and assemble a seasonal guide to some of the most unique festivals, events and destinations that focus on the glorious beauty of flowers.

-From November 1 to the 23rd, all over Japan chrysanthemums are pinched back, primped and lovingly tended to peak this month.
+All over Japan chrysanthemums are pinched back, primped and lovingly tended to peak in November.
 You will find displays of them here and in China, and it’s hard to pick one spot to recommend.
 But try the Bunkyo Chrysanthemum Festival at the Yushima Tenjin Shrine, which is convenient to central Tokyo.
 The 2,000 plants make an overwhelming display, especially the helmetlike ozukuri specimens: 1,000 flowers on a single stem.

 For holiday spirit, it feels good to go to a small town in Pennsylvania, one like Kennett Square, with about 6,000 people, some modest holiday decorations, cheerful store windows, caroling by the Brandywine singers, horse-drawn carriage rides, a couple of weekends of village holiday markets and the fire department brings Santa to have breakfast with the children.
 Kennett Square has something else: shuttles that will carry you to Christmas at Longwood Gardens, where 200,000 lights turn on at 3 pm every day it’s open, and carolers warble every evening.
 If this one-two punch doesn’t give you ideas for decorating a table, door or mantel, you aren’t paying attention.